CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution

-The proposed solution is to remove the invocations of Flyway and Hibernate validation from the BFD applications and instead run Flyway and Hibernate validation as a step in the deployment that must complete successfully before deploying the new applications.
+The proposed solution is to remove the invocations of Flyway and Hibernate validation from the current BFD applications and instead run Flyway and Hibernate validation as a step in the deployment that must complete successfully before continuing with the deployment of the BFD Pipeline application and BFD FHIR Server.

 By moving the Flyway migrations to a step before all other applications are deployed, it no longer is necessary to deploy a schema change separately from its accompanying application change or have forward-compatible changes (since the